-Civic Leadership Community priority Intended public value outcome or impact CL2 - Communication and engagement with the community.
-The monthly payment summary listing of all payments made by the Town during the reporting month from its municipal fund and trust fund provides transparency into the financial operations of the Town.
-CL3 - Accountability and good governance.
-The presentation of the payment listing to Council is a requirement of Regulation 13 of Local Government (Financial Management) Regulation 1996 .
+Civic Leadership Community priority Intended public value outcome or impact The monthly payment summary listing of all payments made by the Town during the reporting month from its municipal fund and trust fund provides transparency into the financial operations of the Town.
+The presentation of the payment listing to Council is a requirement of Regulation 13 of Local Government (Financial Management) Regulation 1996.